 ACT Science: 32

-Playing the cello, playing volleyball
+Reading and writing creative non-fiction, playing the cello, and playing volleyball

 10th Grade Math